Topic covered

 Advantages of Generator Functions

-1. when compared with class level iterators, generators are very easy to use
+1. When compared with class level iterators, generators are very easy to use

 2. Improves memory utilization and performance.